unshiftio/yeast/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/yeast.svg)](https://saucelabs.com/u/yeast)

 Yeast is a unique id generator.
-It has been primary designed to generate a unique id which can be used for cache busting.
+It has been primarily designed to generate a unique id which can be used for cache busting.
 A common practice for this is to use a timestamp, but there are couple of downsides when using timestamps.